fershad/fershad.com/src/notes/sceptical-about-website-emissions.md

 Outside of that, groups like [Green Coding Berlin](https://www.green-coding.io/) are working on platform solutions that enable measurement.
 However, these require a dedicated setup/additional configuration which again adds a barrier to adoption.

 All that said, when possible, "measure" rather than "estimate".
 And, lean towards talking about "energy use" rather than "carbon emissions" especially for the frontend (see this recent post I wrote [on that topic](https://fershad.com/writing/web-sustainability-metrics-carbon-energy/)).

+{% callout 'Your own website or app' %}
+Want to work out how best to get started estimating or measuring the impact of your own website or app?
+I can help guide your tech team through the process with hands on workshops, bespoke consultancy, and ongoing support.
+[Get in touch](/services) to start a conversation.
+{% endcallout %}